hyperledger-archives/grid/cli/man/grid-po-create.1.md

 ===========

 This command allows for the creation of Grid Purchase Orders.
-It submits a Sabre transaction to create the purchase order. `--buyer-org` and `--seller-org` is required.
+It submits a Sabre transaction to create the purchase order.
+The options `--buyer-org` and `--seller-org` are required.

 FLAGS
 =====